-One week of fieldwork was undertaken in the Western Africa Hub (Niamey, Niger), the Northern Africa Hub (Casablanca, Morocco), and the Southern Africa Hub (Harare, Zimbabwe).
+To understand audience reception and media contexts, one week of fieldwork was undertaken in the Western Africa Hub (Niamey, Niger), the Northern Africa Hub (Casablanca, Morocco), and the Southern Africa Hub (Harare, Zimbabwe).
 During this time five focus group (FGs), with an intended average of six participants were conducted.
-The FGs covered: media practices, perspectives on migration, and responses to three media stories by journalists participating in the Voices of African Migrants project.
+The FGs covered: media practices, perspectives on migration, and responses to three media stories by journalists participating in the Voices of African Migrants programme.
 The five groups were: men only, women only, older people, younger people, and migrants (see Appendix 5 for the FG guide).
 During the week of fieldwork, in-depth, semi-structured interviews with an average of two participating journalists per Hub were undertaken.
 (Appendix 6 includes interview guide).
 Thematic analysis using Nvivo (qualitative data analysis software) was used to analyse the fieldwork data.